grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 ```

 {{% admonition type="note" %}}
-Never use the `histogram_quantile` function without including `rate` or `increase` inside it with a suitable range selector.
-Not having a range like 5 minutes selected will use the current value of the histogram, which will be an accumulated value since the the histogram existed (or was last reset), which is probably not what you want.
+Only ever use the `histogram_quantile` function by including `rate` or `increase` inside of it with a suitable range selector.
+If you do not specify a range, such as `5m`, the function uses the current value of the histogram.
+In that case, the current value is an accumulated value over the lifespan of the histogram or since the histogram was last reset.
 {{% /admonition %}}

-## Grafana
+## Create Grafana dashboards

-The two panel types most relevant for native histograms are the [Histogram](/docs/grafana/latest/panels-visualizations/visualizations/histogram/) and [Heatmap](/docs/grafana/latest/panels-visualizations/visualizations/heatmap/) panels.
+When creating a Grafana dashboard for your native histogram, the most relevant panel types are [Histogram](/docs/grafana/latest/panels-visualizations/visualizations/histogram/) and [Heatmap](/docs/grafana/latest/panels-visualizations/visualizations/heatmap/).

-Regarding [Explore](/docs/grafana/latest/explore/), the functions `histogram_count`, `histogram_sum` and `histogram_quantile` will result in normal floating point series which you can plot as usual.
-Visualizing native histogram series directly in the explore view is a work in progress.
+In [Explore](https://grafana.com/docs/grafana/latest/explore/), the functions `histogram_count`, `histogram_sum`, and `histogram_quantile` will result in normal floating point series that you can plot as usual.

+{{% admonition type="note" %}}
+Visualizing native histogram series directly in the **Explore** view is a work in progress.
+{{% /admonition %}}